trivechain/triveasset-sdk/docs/procedure.md

 The important part is the assetId.
 This is the ID of your newly-issued asset and this is what you will use to identify it in your app.
 You can launch the trivechain Block Explorer and enter the Asset ID you got in the response, and look at its details, like how many were created, its name, and so on.
 Congrats!

 ### Sending asset units
-Sending some trive Liras is easy with the ColoredCoins SDK.
+Sending some trive Liras is easy with the TriveAsset SDK.
 First, make sure you issued an asset in the last section, and take note of the returned Asset ID.
 Then, you can use the following code:

 ```
 cc.on('connect', function() {